littleosbook/littleosbook/virtual_memory.md

 In the x86 architecture, virtual memory can be accomplished in two ways:
 Segmentation and paging.
 Paging is by far the most common and versatile technique, and we'll implement it the next chapter.
-Some use of segmentation is still necessary (to allow for code to execute under different privilege levels).
+Some use of segmentation is still necessary to allow for code to execute under different privilege levels.

 Managing memory is a big part of what an operating system does.
 [Paging](#paging) and [page frame allocation](#page-frame-allocation) deals